tier4/AutowareArchitectureProposal.proj/design/Control/Control.md

 Control stack supports the following use cases.

-1. Driving without overspeed
+1. Driving without excessive speed
 2. Driving at slope
 3. Smooth stop by normal obstacles / Sudden stop by obstacle's running-out
-4. Foward/Reverse parking
+4. Forward/Reverse parking

 ## Requirement

-In order to achieve above use case, control stack require the following conditions.
+To achieve the above use case, Control stack requires the following conditions.

 - The input trajectory includes speed limit at each point (Use case 1).
 - The input pose includes gradient information (=vehicle orientation) (Use case 2).
-- The output vehicle command includes accleration but also velocity (Use case 2, 3).
+- The output vehicle command includes acceleration but also velocity (Use case 2, 3).
 - The output vehicle command includes the command to shift drive/reverse gear(Use case 4.).

 ## Input